VPN Review: Avira Phantom VPN

 Performance

 Taken alone, these results are excellent, allowing Avira Phantom VPN to compete with the fastest services from our sample.
-However, it's important to keep in mind that such speeds are far less telling since we couldn't measure an average over an extended time period, as was the case with the other providers.
+However, it's important to keep in mind that such speeds are far less telling since we couldn't measure an average over an extended time period, as was the case with the others.

 Below, we've provided the upload and download speeds from all providers in our sample for comparison